zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/vbcs-lab/applicationdevelopment-labguide.md

 In our exercise we will BEGIN to address the needs of the managers/franchisees by creating the following applications:

-- Web application allowing managers/franchisees to see what products are available for order and what the prices are.
+- Product Catalog Web application for managers/franchisees.
-- Web application to list all product orders including each line in the order's product, quantity, and prices.
+- Web application to help managers/franchisees to track order's product, quantity, and prices.
 - Mobile application allowing busy manager/franchisee to check the status of their orders from anywhere with their phone.
 - Web application to list all Mama Maggy stores and their locations and the list of associates in that location along with contact information.